techwithcosta/techwithcosta-yt/My Dev Setup For Data & AI (2024)/My Dev Setup For Data & AI (2024).md

 # My Dev Setup For Data & AI (2024)

-## Purpose
+## Goals
-- To share my current developer setup with others
+- To share my current developer setup with others, in a detailed way
+- A beginner should be able to follow all steps (**I will post a video**)
 - Make my life easier when I need to setup a new machine
 - Make others' lives easier by sharing all steps
 - This is a basic setup to learn about: